44. What are God’s people? What are the service-doers?

 Right now most people (meaning all the people except for the firstborn sons) are in this condition.
 I say these things so clearly and these people have no reaction and still care for their fleshly enjoyments—they eat and then they sleep; they sleep and then they eat, and they do not ponder My words.
 Even if they are energized, it will only be for a while, and afterward they remain the same as they were, completely unchanged, as though they did not listen to Me at all.
 These are the typical feckless humans who have no burdens—the most obvious freeloaders.
 Later, I will forsake them one by one.
 Don’t worry!
 One by one I will send them back to the bottomless pit.
 The Holy Spirit never works on this kind of person, and everything he does is a gift.
 When I speak of this gift, I mean that this is a person with no life, who is My service-doer.
 I do not want any of them and I will eliminate them (but right now they are still a little bit useful).

-Below I fellowship exactly who are God’s people; all those belonging to God’s people can remain and survive in the Age of Kingdom.
-These people are those who have experienced God’s work and obtained the truth, people with new life.
-They have true knowledge of God, they can practice the truth, and finally after having undergone many trials, refinements, tribulations, and disasters, they have been made perfect.
-In another word, God’s people are those who are perfected after experiencing the work of God.
-All those belonging to God’s people have three characteristics: One, they have a heart that reveres God, this is the main thing; two, their humanity is quite good, they have a good reputation, most people approve of them; three, they do their duty with loyalty.
-If people possess these three characteristics, they are God’s people.
-As one of God’s people, it doesn’t matter how high his caliber is; in fact, his caliber is at least average, he can understand average truth, but the main thing is that he has a heart that reveres God, he has good humanity.
-No matter where you put him, and what duty you ask him to do, he is pretty reliable.
-He is not one way in front of your face and another way behind your back, he is not duplicitous, he does not overtly agree but covertly oppose.
-He is rather honest, rather trustworthy, he can be depended on.
-Such people are all those who have fairly good humanity and who are quite honest; these kinds of people are God’s people in the Age of Kingdom.
+What are God’s people?
+All who are God’s people are those who will be able to remain and survive in the Age of Kingdom.
+They are those who have experienced God’s work and obtained the truth; they are people with new life.
+God’s people have true knowledge of God, they are able to practice the truth, and in the end after undergoing many trials, refinements, tribulations, and disasters, they have been made perfect.
+They are those who are perfected through experiencing the work of God.
+All those who are God’s people possess three characteristics.
+One, they have a heart of reverence for God—this is the main thing.
+Two, they possess relatively good humanity, they have a good reputation, and most people approve of them.
+Three, they do their duty devotedly.
+Anyone who possesses these three characteristics is one of God’s people.
+For God’s people, it doesn’t matter how high their caliber is; they are of average caliber at the least and can understand average truths, but the main thing is that they have hearts of reverence for and good humanity.
+No matter where they’re placed or what duty you ask them to do, they are quite reliable.
+They’re not one way to your face but another behind your back; they are not duplicitous, and they do not overtly agree but covertly oppose.
+They are rather honest and trustworthy; they inspire trust in others.
+All people like this have fairly good humanity and are quite honest; they are God’s people in the Age of Kingdom.

-Do you think the difference between the people and the service-doers is a great one?
-(It is.)
-Although it is not too great, not obvious, but in essence they are not the same.
-Service-doers only have a little fear toward God, they just say, “Do not offend God!
+Is there a great difference between God’s people and the service-doers?
+Although it is not so great or so apparent, they really are essentially different.
+Service-doers have little fear of God, just saying at the most: “Do not offend God!
 If you offend God you will be punished!”
-With this, can it be considered true reverence for God?
-(No, it cannot.)
-Those with a heart that truly reveres God do not only consider whether or not they will offend God, they consider whether or not they are running counter to the truth, whether or not they are running counter to God’s words, whether doing something is disobedient to God, whether it can hurt God, how they can satisfy God.
+Can something so small be considered true reverence for God?
+Those with a heart that truly reveres God do not only consider whether or not they will offend God, but also consider whether or not they are running counter to the truth, whether or not they are running counter to God’s words, whether doing something is disobedient to God, whether it can hurt God’s heart, and how they can satisfy God.
 They consider all of these aspects, this is having a heart that reveres God.
-He who has a heart that reveres God and practices the truth can at least keep away from evil, and not do things that resist God.
-He is able to surpass this base line; this is called having a heart that reveres God.
-Is there a difference between having a heart that reveres God, and having a heart that fears God a little?
-(There is a difference.)
-If someone with a heart that reveres God really understands some truths, and can put some of God’s words into practice, then this person definitely has the life; he who has the truth as his life belongs to the people.
-Service-doers do not have the truth as their life, they do not like the truth, and they possess only faith in God.
-In addition, they have zeal, their humanity is at least average; they are willing to expend for God.
-No matter how many troubles at home, no matter what situation they face, no matter what trials they face, they persist in doing service for God, devoted to the very end without retreating.
-These are people remaining, the loyal service-doers.
-Some service-doers do not serve until the end; as soon as they hear they will not gain the blessings, they stop doing service.
-Some service-doers, no matter how they do service, cannot be dealt with; as soon as one deals with them, they say, “I won’t do service anymore, I’m going home.”
+He who has a heart that reveres God, while practicing the truth, can at least keep away from evil and refrain from doing things that resist God; he is able to surpass this base line.
+This is called having a heart that reveres God.
+There is a difference between having a heart that reveres God and having a heart with a bit of fear of God.
+If someone with a heart that reveres God really understands some truths and can put some of God’s words into practice, then this person definitely possesses life; he who has the truth as his life belongs to the people of God.
+Service-doers do not have the truth as their life, they do not like the truth, and all they possess is faith in God.
+In addition, they possess zeal and average humanity at the least; they are willing to expend themselves for God.
+No matter how many troubles at home, no matter what situations or trials they face, they persist in doing service for God and are devoted to the very end without retreating.
+These are people that will remain, the loyal service-doers.
+Some service-doers do not serve until the end; as soon as they hear they will not gain blessings, they stop rendering service.
+Some service-doers who are unable to render service well, allow no one to deal with them.
+As soon as someone deals with them, they say, “I won’t do service anymore, I’m going home.”
 Some service-doers, facing serious circumstances, for instance, being arrested, become cowardly and retreat.
-Some service-doers, as they do service, still worry about their family’s lives, “How will my family live?
-I must go back and earn money, I must take good care of my husband (or wife) and children.”
-They look backward as they follow their hand on the plough, without loyalty to God.
-These kinds of service-doers are not up to standard, and thus eliminated.
+In the course of their service, some still worry about their family’s lives: “How will my family live?
+I have to go back and earn some money, I have to take good care of my husband (or wife) and children.”
+They look backward with their hand on the plow, lacking any loyalty to God.
+These kinds of service-doers are not up to standard, and thus will all be eliminated.

-from Sermons and Fellowship on Entry Into Life (Series 125)
+from Sermons and Fellowship on Entry Into Life, Volume 125

 b.
-The original text omits “their being called.”
+The original text does not contain the phrase “their being called.”